Solving variational inequalities with Stochastic Mirror-Prox algorithm: Introduction

 The main body of the paper is organized as follows: in Section \ref{sect:Nash}, we describe several special cases of monotone v.i.'s we are especially interested in (convex Nash equilibria, convex-concave saddle point problems, convex minimization).
 We single out these special cases since here one can define a useful ``functional'' counterpart $\errNash(\cdot)$ of the just defined error $\errvi(\cdot)$; both $\errNash$ and $\errvi$ will participate in our subsequent efficiency estimates.
-Our main development -- the {\sl Stochastic Mirror Prox} (SMP) algorithm -- is presented in Section \ref{sect:SMP}.
-Some general results obout the performance of the SMP are presented in Section \ref{sect:Main}.
-Then in Section \ref{SAa} we present SMP for Stochastic composite minimization and discuss its applications to Stochastic Semidefinite Feasability problem and Eigenvalue minimization.
-All technical proofs are collected in the appendix. \paragraph{Notations} In the sequel, lowercase Latin letters denote vectors (and sometimes matrices).
+Our main development -- the {\sl Stochastic Mirror Prox} (SMP) algorithm -- is presented in Section \ref{sect:SMP}. where we also provide some general results about its performance.
+Then in Section \ref{SAa} we present SMP for Stochastic composite minimization and discuss its applications to Stochastic Semidefinite Feasibility problem and Eigenvalue minimization.
+All technical proofs are collected in the appendix. \paragraph{Notations.} In the sequel, lowercase Latin letters denote vectors (and sometimes matrices).
 Script capital letters, like $\cE$, $\cY$, denote Euclidean spaces; the inner product in such a space, say, $\cE$, is denoted by $\langle\cdot,\cdot\rangle_\cE$ (or merely $\langle\cdot,\cdot\rangle$, when the corresponding space is clear from the context).
 Linear mappings from one Euclidean space to another, say, from $\cE$ to $\cF$, are denoted by boldface capitals like $\mathbf{A}$ (there are also some reserved boldface capitals, like $\bE$ for expectation, $\bR^k$ for the $k$-dimensional coordinate space, and $\bS^k$ for the space of $k\times k$ symmetric matrices). $\mathbf{A}^*$ stands for the conjugate to mapping $\mathbf{A}$: if $\mathbf{A}: \cE\to\cF$, then $\mathbf{A}^*:\cF\to\cE$ is given by the identity $\langle f,\mathbf{A}e\rangle_\cF=\langle \mathbf{A}^*f,e\rangle_\cE$ for $f\in \cF,e\in\cE$.
 When both the origin and the destination space of a linear map, like $\mathbf{A}$, are the standard coordinate spaces, the map is identified with its matrix $A$, and $\mathbf{A}^*$ is identified with $A^T$.
 For a norm $\|\cdot\|$ on $\cE$, $\|\cdot\|_*$ stands for the conjugate norm, see \rf{normstar}.
-For Euclidean spaces $\cE_1,...,\cE_m$, $\cE=\cE_1\times...\times \cE_m$ denotes their Euclidean direct product, so that a vector from $\cE$ is a collection $u=[u_1;...;u_m]$ (``MATLAB notation'') of vectors $u_\ell\in\cE_\ell$, and $\langle u,v\rangle_\cE=\sum_\ell\langle u_\ell,v_\ell\rangle_{\cE_\ell}$.
+For Euclidean spaces $\cE_1,...,\cE_m$, $\cE=\cE_1\times...\times \cE_m$ denotes their Euclidean direct product, so that a vector from $\cE$ is a collection $u=[u_1;...;u_m]$ (``MATLAB notation'') of vectors $u_\ell\in\cE_\ell$, and $\langle u,v\rangle_\cE={\sum}_\ell\langle u_\ell,v_\ell\rangle_{\cE_\ell}$.
 Sometimes we allow ourselves to write $(u_1,...,u_m)$ instead of $[u_1;...;u_m]$.